-Like so many Germans in the wake of World War I — particularly wealthy Germans with a lot to lose — media mogul and businessman August Hugenberg was staunchly opposed to the financial reparations Germany had to make to that war’s victorious nations.
+Like so many Germans in the wake of World War I — particularly wealthy Germans with a lot to lose — media mogul and businessman Alfred Hugenberg was staunchly opposed to the financial reparations Germany had to make to that war’s victorious nations.
 He tried to form a committee to help push through an order that would make it illegal for Germans to participate in reparations collections.

 But he soon realized that he needed a political ally with more support amongst the working class.
 Hitler would be, as Hugenberg once said of him, his “tool.”
 So, with Hugenberg’s support, the Nazis were flooded with monetary donations and — perhaps even more importantly — showered with attention and praise from the Hugenberg-controlled media that had largely ignored or criticized them before.